 We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Saltmarsh, Cleaveland & Gund.
-We wanted to provide you with information about the incident and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Crum & Forster.
+Crum & Forster maintained your information because you are our current or former employee, insured, claimant, and/or you otherwise sought insurance from Crum & Forster.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.